 The group left Def Jam and signed with Capitol in 1989.
 Without Simmons or Rick Rubin behind them, their good standing in the hip-hop community was uncertain, but their first Capitol album, Paul's Boutique, set them on a course to the Rock and Roll Hall of Fame.
 The album didn't sell nearly as well as Licensed To Ill, but it got them away from the gimmicky "Fight for Your Right (to Party)" and established the Beastie Boys as hip-hop trendsetters.

-The song was a radio hit before the video was made.
+The song was a radio hit before the video appeared.
 MTV knew it would appeal to their core audience of young males, so they held a spot in hot rotation while the video was being made.
 When the clip hit MTV, the song surged in popularity.

 The German rap group NYCC scored a #14 hit on the UK singles chart in 1998 with their cover of the tune.